 The video below shows in more detail what product discovery is and what stages it covers.

-A designer starts UI/UX design for the future project at this stage.
+A designer starts delivering UI/UX design services for the future project at this stage.
 The designer gets information on the crucial business goals and customer needs.
 So they can understand what functionality should be included and how it should be formed in the hierarchy.
 Thanks to the discovery consultations, the designer can start creating the solution.

 The process of designing a SaaS app begins with making wireframes.
 These are the first sketches created by hand on paper showing the preliminary positioning of UX design and UI elements.
 Wireframes provide several options for the same feature or component.
 For example, it can offer several position variants for a sign-up button.